Latest WalletConnect Token (WCT) News Update

 Deep Dive

-1. @CoinbaseAssets: WCT goes live on Coinbase bullish
+1. @CoinbaseAssets: WCT goes live on Coinbase apps bullish

-"WalletConnect Token (WCT) is now live on & in the Coinbase iOS & Android apps.
-Coinbase customers can log in to buy, sell, convert, send, receive or store these assets." – @CoinbaseAssets (274K followers · 14 August 2025 04:15 PM UTC) View original post What this means: This is bullish for WCT because a major exchange listing significantly improves accessibility and liquidity, often driving increased retail demand and price discovery.
+"WalletConnect Token (WCT) is now live on & in the Coinbase iOS & Android apps." – @CoinbaseAssets (276K followers · 13 August 2025 08:00 PM UTC) View original post What this means: This is bullish for WCT because a major exchange listing significantly improves accessibility and liquidity for retail and institutional traders, often serving as a catalyst for increased demand and price discovery.

 Conclusion